dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ### Create logs in Startup.cs

-To write logs in the `Startup` class, inject an `ILogger` object in the constructor:
+To write logs in the `Startup` class, include an `ILogger` parameter in the constructor signature:

 [!code-csharp[](index/samples/2.x/TodoApiSample/Startup.cs?name=snippet_Startup&highlight=3,5,8,19,26)]

 ### Create logs in Program.cs

-To write logs  in the `Program` class, get an `ILogger` object from the dependency injection container:
+To write logs  in the `Program` class, get an `ILogger` instance from DI:

 [!code-csharp[](index/samples/2.x/TodoApiSample/Program.cs?name=snippet_LogFromMain&highlight=9,10)]

 ::: moniker-end

-### Async logger methods
+### No async logger methods

-ASP.NET Core doesn't provide async logger methods because logging should be so fast that it isn't worth the cost of using async.
-If your logging data store is slow, consider writing the log messages to a fast store initially, then move them to the slow store later.
+Logging should be so fast that it isn't worth the cost of asynchronous code.
+If your logging data store is slow, don't write to it directly.
+Consider writing the log messages to a fast store initially, then move them to the slow store later.
 For example, log to a message queue that's read and persisted to slow storage by another process.

 ## Configuration